-Event tickets are now available for the 2017 event.
+Event tickets are soon available for the 2018 event.
 Please view your region page for the event locations.
 You must have a GovHack Event ticket to attend events.

 You need to register individually, even if you are in a team.
 We don’t require registrations for teams prior to the event, but once the event begins, you will be given further information about how to list your team on Hackerspace.

 If you are under 18, a parent or guardian’s consent will be required in order for you register.
 Your guardian must be present at all times while you are at the venue.
 You will be required to supply the name of your guardian and emergency contact information with your ticket registration.
 If you forgot to do this please get in touch with your local organisers.
 If you are competing at a youth node, your guardian is not required to attend (as the hosts of our youth nodes have state working with children accreditation e.g. Blue Card, WWCC, and similar).

 Arriving at Events

 All GovHack Ticket Holders must head to the welcome desk on arrival.

 Generally doors will open from 6.00pm on Friday 7 September, but check your chosen event’s location page.